pete-woods/www.pete-woods.com/content/post/spring-boot-primer.md

   - QueryDSL
   - Auditing
 - Building a media server with `ResourceHttpRequestHandler`.
-- Using Spring Cloud AWS for S3
+  - Using Spring Cloud AWS for S3 storage.
 - Using Spring Cloud AWS with Spring Boot Actuator for putting metrics into CloudWatch.
 - Using Spring Session with Redis for Spring Security authentication state.
   - Configuration to support AWS ElastiCache.